 He was instructed to call his family for money.
 There is a contact in Tripoli migrants will call; then, the Tripoli contact will dial the designated family member from the migrant’s origin country.
 He told his captors no one in his family had money, and he never attempted a call because of that.
 He was beaten over his head, and with something like a pipe over his knees.

 The over 200 prisoners staged a break one day.
 He was among the first out the door.
 In the shuffle, a lot of them fell, including him.
-He stood up though and staggered on, almost directionless.
+He stood up and staggered on, directionless.
 He saw an orange grove in the distance.
 He rant to it and hid.
 He ate one of the oranges for energy.
-He hadn’t had vitamin C in months on account of the poor food quality he received in prison.
+It was the first bit of vitamin C he had had in months.
 He started running again, still without direction, and since he was coming from prison, he had no shoes, which caught the eye of a man nearby.

 He was a hunter, David says, and called to him to help.
 David was reluctant, but he went anyway.
 He told the Libyan man the name of the prison he had come from and the man knew it was bad.

 David described what it was like inside.
 There were more than 50 women kept separate from the men, and he was explicit that they had it “worse.”
 However, he had no knowledge of sexual abuse.
 People were sick and dying though, but no nurse or doctor was available to them.